BadEnd777/Personal-Website/README.md

 Welcome to my personal website project!
 This repository contains the code for my personal website, where I showcase my portfolio, projects, and other information about myself.

-The website is built using [Vite](https://vitejs.dev/) as the build tool, [SolidJS](https://solidjs.com/) as the JavaScript library for building user interfaces, [Tailwind CSS](https://tailwindcss.com/) for styling, and [TypeScript](https://www.typescriptlang.org/) for type checking and improved developer experience.
+The website is built using [Next.js](https://nextjs.org/) as the build tool, [Shadcn UI](https://ui.shadcn.com/) as the JavaScript library for building user interfaces, [Tailwind CSS](https://tailwindcss.com/) for styling, and [TypeScript](https://www.typescriptlang.org/) for type checking and improved developer experience.

 The website is hosted on [https://badend.is-a.dev/](https://badend.is-a.dev/), and you can visit it to see the live version.